Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 There are three main treatments for glaucoma: medications, laser treatment, and surgery.
 Your doctor will discuss your options with you and help you decide on the best course of action.

-Prescription eye drops and medications are often the first courses of action, especially for glaucoma in its early stages.
+Prescription eye drops and medications are often the first courses of action, especially for early-stage glaucoma..
 Eye drops for glaucoma are designed to either lower the amount of fluid in your eye or help it to drain better.
 You may be prescribed more than one type of eye drop or medication.

 Prescription eye drops for glaucoma include: